39alpha/39alpharesearch.org/content/_index.md

     39Alpha is a nonprofit, scientific research organization.
 </div>

+39Alpha is a nonprofit independent scientific research organization envisioned and founded by doctors of physics, information science, and geochemistry.

 We are conducting original open-source research on topics which further our scientific mission:
 <span class="emphasize">To explore and quantify human interactions with the Earth</span>.
 We carry
 out this research under the direction of guiding principles which represent paradigm shifts in _how_